-Information Security Committee (ISC) Committee members Chief Executive, Head of IT and Change, Head of Risk, IT & IS Risk Manager, Infrastructure Manager, IT Architect, Senior Operational Risk Manager and IT Security Manager.
-Summary terms of reference The ISC supports the board in ensuring the security of the Society's information is managed effectively.
+Information Risk Committee (IRC) Committee members Chief Operating Officer and relevant senior managers.
+Summary terms of reference The IRC supports the Board in ensuring the security of the Society's information is securely managed.
 It performs this role through the approval of appropriate frameworks and policy and oversight of policy implementation.
 Frequency Minimum 6 meetings per annum